-Unfortunately, the UK is heavily affected with hard water due to its geographic location.
-About 13 million homes in the UK live in hard water areas.
+Unfortunately, the UK is heavily affected with hardness due to its geographic location.
+About 13 million homes in the UK live in areas with hardness.

-You can check the water areas UK map and see if your neighbourhood is one of the affected areas.
+You can check areas suffering from hardness on the UK map and see if your neighbourhood is one of the affected areas.

-Also, remember that you measure water hardness by looking at the number of mineral deposits in your water by ppm, which is parts per million.
+Also, remember that you measure hardness by looking at the number of mineral deposits by ppm (parts per million).